Definition of Profit after tax

 The advantages of PAT are as follows:

-- The higher the amount of PAT, the higher the efficiency of the business to earn profits and a lower amount of PAT indicates low or average profit-earning efficiency of the business.
+- The higher the amount of PAT, the higher the efficiency of the business to earn profits.
+A lower amount of PAT indicates low or average profit-earning efficiency.

 - The share price of the business also fluctuates according to the PAT.
 A higher amount of PAT results in a high stock price.

-- Higher PATof the company fetches more number of investors as the company earning higher profits after taxes can be easily relied upon by the investors in terms of returns that can be earned from the amount invested.
+- Higher PATof the company fetches more investors as the company earning higher profits after taxes can be easily relied upon by the investors regarding returns that can be earned from the amount invested.

 Disadvantages

-- The concept of PAT is not applicable in the case of a company’s losses which means business is not sustainable in case of continuous losses.
+- The concept of PAT is not applicable in the case of a company’s losses which means the business is not sustainable in continuous losses.

 - When the tax rates are higher than it shows that the income tax burdens are more and the earnings available for the shareholders are very less.

-- At the times of inflation when the operating expenses are higher, PAT gets reduced or may become negative leaving the earnings available for the equity shareholders at zero.
+- At times of inflation, when the operating expenses are higher, PAT gets reduced or may become negative, leaving the earnings available for the equity shareholders at zero.

 Conclusion

-Thus, PAT is the amount of profit that is earned by the business after deducting all the expenses (operating as well as non-operating) and the current year taxes as applicable.
-It is calculated by deducting tax expense from the Profit before taxes.
-The higher the PAT of the company, the higher the efficiency of the company to earn profits.
+Thus, PAT is the profit the business earns after deducting all the expenses (operating and non-operating) and the current year’s taxes as applicable.
+It is calculated by deducting tax expenses from the Profit before taxes.
+The higher the PAT of the company, the higher the company’s efficiency in earning profits.

 Recommended Articles